Background

 Pricing

-The process of purchasing EUAs involves costs - finding a buyer, brokering a transaction etc. Generally it is only possible to purchase volumes greater than 1000 tonnes.
-The process of providing the Carbon Destruction service also adds to our core costs - web development, staff time etc.
+The process of purchasing EUAs involves costs – finding a buyer, brokering a transaction etc. Generally it is only

-Sandbag therefore offers Carbon Destruction on a 'cost plus' basis, charging the price we paid for the EUA plus 20% to cover the costs of providing the service.
+Sandbag therefore offers Carbon Destruction on a ‘cost plus’ basis, charging the price we paid for the permit plus

 Refunds